mlsamurai/keyword-extraction-project-nlp/README.md

 </div>

 ## Project Description
-This project features a Flask-based web application designed for extracting keywords from uploaded text documents (PDF, DOCX, TXT) or direct text inputs.
-Utilizing the KeyBERT model, the app offers an intuitive interface for users to interact with advanced NLP keyword extraction technologies easily.
+This tutorial application extracts keywords from a document or user-suggested text.

+You will learn how to:
+- create applications in Flask
+- extract text from pdf, doc, txt files
+- use keyBert to extract keywords

 The project structure includes:
 - A `code` directory containing the Flask application.